 The COVID-19 outbreak is ongoing, and its duration and severity and its economic effects are uncertain in many respects.
 Uncertain too are the additional actions, if any, that may be taken by federal and State governmental authorities to contain or mitigate the effects of the outbreak.
 The ultimate impact of COVID-19 on the City's operations and finances and the economy, real estate market and development within the City is not fully known, and it may be some time before the full adverse impact of the COVID-19 outbreak is known.
-Certain reports providing preliminary information regarding the impact of the COVID-19 outbreaks or other public health emergencies that could have material adverse effects on the City's operations and finances.
+Certain reports providing preliminary information regarding the impact of the COVID-19 pandemic are described in this Official Statement.
+Further, there could be future COVID-19 outbreaks or other public health emergencies that could have material adverse effects on the City's operations and finances.